CJGreig/QGIS-Documentation/docs/training_manual/vector_classification/attribute_data.rst

      open the :menuselection:`Layer properties --> Fields` tab, where you will find a numbered list of the table's fields.

-   * Information about towns is available in the :guilabel:`places` layer.
-Open its attribute table as you did with the :guilabel:`rivers` layer: there are two features whose :guilabel:`place` attribute is set to ``town``: *Swellendam* and *Buffeljagsrivier*.
+   * Information about ELC class code for wood ducks is available in the :guilabel:`wild_species` layer.
+Open its attribute table as you did with the :guilabel:`rivers` layer: there is a field called ``ELC_ClassCode``.
+By clicking on the ``species`` field name, records are automatically sorted alphabetically.
+If you scroll down to wood duck records, you will find the ELC class codes associated with the wood ducks in the adjacent field.
+We can see that wood ducks are found in XXXX XXXX.
-     You can add comment on other fields from these two records, if you like.

-   * The ``name`` field is the most useful to show as labels.
-This is because all its values are unique for every object and are very unlikely to contain *NULL* values.
-If your data contains some *NULL* values, do not worry as long as most of your places have names.
+   * The ``project_name`` field is the most useful to show as labels for the purpose of our hypothetical map.

 |IC|
 -------------------------------------------------------------------------------